KilowattSynthesis/Braille-Display-CAD/README.md

 * Motors mounted on orthogonal PCBs, with rotating slanted plate to push on the pins.
     * Use magnets as the mating, somehow.

-* Use CNC plotter to manipulate a silicone sheet which can pop up and down.
-    * Branch: `silicone-sheet`

 * Microfluidics as valves.

 * MEMS on-chip stepper motor: